 2019/20 | 24,100 |

-Business mileage covers journeys for business purposes such as client visits or travelling to a temporary workplace.
+Business mileage covers business-related journeys, such as client visits or temporary workplace travel.
 Commuting from home to work and any other private journeys are not covered.
-Business mileage costs detract from the company and sole trader profits and therefore reduce the amount of tax owed at the end of the financial year, so it makes good sense to claim for this.
+Business mileage costs detract from the company and sole trader profits and, therefore, reduce the amount of tax owed at the end of the financial year, so it makes good sense to claim for this.

-The low rates for electric company car tax mean it’s almost always preferable to acquire an EV or PHEV through a company car scheme than to buy one privately.
+The low electric company car tax rates mean it’s almost always preferable to acquire an EV or PHEV through a company car scheme than to buy one privately.

-Sole traders, by definition, have no company and therefore cannot have a company car, they can still claim mileage and other expenses for a car used for and business purposes.
+Sole traders, by definition, have no company and, therefore, cannot have a company car.
+However, they can still claim mileage and other expenses for a car used for business purposes.
 Sole traders have a choice.
 They can either claim full running costs of the vehicle, including insurance, servicing, repairs, and fuel minus an appropriate amount taken off for personal journeys, or they can claim full business mileage rates for business journeys as set by HMRC.
-For example, for 2023/24, you can claim fuel at a rate of 45p per mile up to 10,000 miles for a van or car and 25p per mile after that, and 24p per mile when driving a motorbike.
+For example, for 2023/24, you can claim fuel at a rate of 45p per mile up to 10,000 miles for a van or car and, 25p per mile after that, and 24p per mile when driving a motorbike.

 Calculating your company car tax can be complex.
 For further advice and information regarding company car tax and how DS Burge & Co can help, get in touch with our friendly team of accountants today.